Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Dynamic ejecta}

-As discussed above the dynamic ejecta consist of two components: a cold component consisting of very neutron-rich matter originating from the neutron star crust that is ``thrown out'' via tidal interaction in the equatorial plane, and a hotter component originating from the contact interface.
-The first component is the only one present in NS-BH mergers and the second represents most of the unbound material in NS-NS mergers.
-The tidal component was originally found in Newtonian simulations (see for first investigations \citealt{davies94,rosswog99} and more detailed discussions \citealt{Korobkin.Rosswog.ea:2012}), while the contact interface component was found in relativistic simulations, first within the conformal flatness approximation~\citep{oechslin07,Goriely.Bauswein.Janka:2011,Bauswein.Goriely.Janka:2013} and then in fully relativistic simulations~\citep{Hotokezaka.Kiuchi.ea:2013a}.
-Those simulations neglected the impact of weak processes in the ejecta and hence the ejected material kept the very neutron-rich conditions corresponding to $\beta$-equilibrium in the cold neutron star crust, $Y_e \lesssim 0.01$.
+The dynamic ejecta consist of two components: a cold component consisting of very neutron-rich matter originating from the outer regions of the neutron star that is ``thrown out'' via tidal interaction in the equatorial plane, and a hotter component originating from the contact interface.
+The first component is the only one present in NS-BH mergers and the second one may constitute most of the unbound material in NS-NS mergers with similar masses.
+The tidal component was originally found in Newtonian simulations (first investigations by \citealt{davies94,rosswog99} and more detailed discussions by \citealt{Korobkin.Rosswog.ea:2012}), while the contact interface component was found in relativistic simulations, first within the conformal flatness approximation~\citep{oechslin07,Goriely.Bauswein.Janka:2011,Bauswein.Goriely.Janka:2013} and then in fully relativistic simulations~\citep{Hotokezaka.Kiuchi.ea:2013a}.
+The latter simulations neglected the impact of weak processes in the ejecta and hence the ejected material kept the very neutron-rich conditions corresponding to $\beta$-equilibrium in the cold neutron star, $Y_e \lesssim 0.01$.